Run Python Scripts

 - Add a new rule

-- Select your created Python script in "Execute Action"
+- Select the Python script in "Execute Action"

 - Save the rule